RobertHeim/spring-security-bug-preauth-coroutines-flow/README.md

 ## Run

-Please see [FooServiceTest](src/test/kotlin/com/example/demo/FooServiceTest.kt) which contains test for all different Mono/Flux/Flow cases.
+Please see [FlowService](src/main/kotlin/com/example/demo/FooService.kt) and its test [FooServiceTest](src/test/kotlin/com/example/demo/FooServiceTest.kt) which contains test for all different Mono/Flux/Flow cases.
 All succeed, but the one returning `Flow`.

 ```